Applying for an administrative assistant role in 2022 is a cinch with these stand-out resume examples and tips from ResumeHelp.

 A good administrative assistant excels at smoothly maintaining an office.
 Job seekers who enjoy organizational or clerical duties might want to apply for an administrative assistant role.
 Stand-out resumes are difficult to write for any position.
-Fortunately, ResumeHelp can assist you in crafting the best professional resume for your next job search with these resume building tips!CREATE YOUR RESUME
+Fortunately, ResumeHelp can assist you in crafting the best professional resume for your next job search with these resume building tips!Build my resume

 The resume header needs to contain all your contact information, including:

 Resume summary or objective

 The resume summary, also called the resume objective, introduces hiring managers to who you are as an employee.
 It gives them a brief peek into your working style and any relevant skills you have for the position at hand.
 Write 2-3 short snappy sentences featuring your most notable abilities and achievements to catch the eye of the recruiter.